-Managing Identity Management Programs
+Managing Federal Identity Programs

-The Federal ICAM (FICAM) program helps federal agencies implement ICAM by providing collaboration opportunities and guidance on IT policy, standards, implementation and architecture.
-Most of the guidance is developed through interagency working groups and sharing of best practices for the federal enterprise.
+The Federal ICAM (FICAM) program helps federal agencies plan and manage enterprise identity, credentialing and access management (ICAM) through collaboration opportunities and guidance on IT policy, standards, implementation and architecture.
+Most of the guidance and best practices found on this website are developed through interagency working groups.

 Laws, Regulations and Policies

 Agency staff should be familiar with all the supporting policysurrounding federal identity management systems.
 For more information on FICAM-related laws, policies, and standards, go to the standards and policies section of the FICAM Architecture.